 FDIC / NCUA insurance provides the ultimate protection for business cash reserves, but this protection is limited to $250,000 per account owner / ownership category at each insured bank.
 Our company, the American Deposit Management Co.
 [ADM] uses fintech to help businesses extend FDIC / NCUA coverage to all their cash holdings.

 With our American Money Market Account™ [AMMA™], businesses can achieve safety and nationally competitive rates for their cash reserves.
-We accomplish this by spreading business cash across our nationwide network of community banks that compete for business deposits.
+We accomplish this by spreading business cash across our nationwide network of financial institutions that compete for business deposits.
 This helps to ensure that the entirety of an organization’s reserve cash is covered by FDIC / NCUA insurance.

 At ADM, our team is our secret sauce, and we look forward to optimizing your cash management program.
 Contact us today to get started.